Mastering devops: accelerate your ci/cd pipeline today

 • Cache dependencies to avoid redundant downloads.

-• Lead Time for Changes: Time from commit to production.
+• Lead Time for Changes – Time from code commit to production.

-“DevOps isn’t a goal, but a never-ending process of continual improvement.”Jez Humble
+“DevOps isn’t a destination, but a journey of continuous improvement.”Jez Humble